 The concentrations of thiamine (B1), ascorbic acid (vitamin C), Riboflavin(B2), niacin (B3), and pyridoxine (B6) were ascertained using the spectrophotometric techniques documented by Onwuka (2005).
-In contrast, the determination of beta carotene and lycopene was carried out according to the method outlined by Okwu and Josiah (2006).
+The determination of β -carotene and lycopene was carried out according to the method outlined by Okwu and Josiah (2006).